Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 6670 (OEM) should in theory be just a bit faster than the GeForce 9600 GT 1GB in general. (explain)
+Memory BandwidthThe Radeon HD 6670 (OEM), in theory, should perform just a bit faster than the GeForce 9600 GT 1GB overall. (explain)

-Texel RateThe GeForce 9600 GT 1GB should be a bit (about 8%) faster with regards to anisotropic filtering than the Radeon HD 6670 (OEM). (explain)
+Texel RateThe GeForce 9600 GT 1GB is a little bit (approximately 8%) better at anisotropic filtering than the Radeon HD 6670 (OEM). (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison